opendocsg/slw-judgments-backfill/2011_SGCA_63/report.md

 (1) The relevant context to the First Statement

-25     On appeal, the Defendant argues that the Judge should not have considered the wider context as circumstances germane to the construction of the First Statement as the Judge had no basis to impute to the ordinary reasonable Club member knowledge of those facts. _Peter Lim_ (above at [18]) and _Goh Chok Tong v Jeyaretnam Joshua Benjamin and another action_ [1998] 2 SLR(R) 971 are cited in support of the proposition that there must be evidence showing widespread dissemination of the relevant information, in particular to persons to whom the alleged defamatory statement is published, in order for that information to be deemed as forming part of the ordinary reasonable person’s background knowledge.
+25     On appeal, the Defendant argues that the Judge should not have considered the wider context as circumstances germane to the construction of the First Statement as the Judge had no basis to impute to the ordinary reasonable Club member knowledge of those facts. _Peter Lim_ (above at [18]) and _Goh Chok Tong v Jeyaretnam Joshua Benjamin and another action_ <span class="citation">[1998] 2 SLR(R) 971</span> are cited in support of the proposition that there must be evidence showing widespread dissemination of the relevant information, in particular to persons to whom the alleged defamatory statement is published, in order for that information to be deemed as forming part of the ordinary reasonable person’s background knowledge.
 The Defendant argues that there was no evidence of any widespread dissemination of the facts relied on by the Judge, or that they were within the “common knowledge” of the ordinary reasonable Club member.
 Instead, the Defendant contends that the contrary was probably true as evidenced by the following:

  out of around 10,000 Club’s members, only around 2,000 signed the attendance sheet for the 2008 AGM;